swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 ## Introduction

-This proposal encourages to bring consistency in the grammar of using type aliases within protocols and their extensions.
+This proposal encourages to bring consistency to the grammar of using type aliases within protocols and their extensions.

 [Swift-evolution pitch thread](https://forums.swift.org/t/disallow-type-aliases-in-protocols/11965?u=anthonylatsis)